Alzheimer’s disease symptoms can vary by stage. They can range from forgetfulness to significant changes in personality and behavior.

 - decreasing concentration during testing

-Your doctor or clinician may also have to conduct a more intense interview than usual to discover cases of memory loss.
+A doctor or clinician may also have to conduct a more intense interview than usual to discover cases of memory loss.

 Caregiver support: At this stage, someone with Alzheimer’s may need counseling, especially if they have complex job responsibilities.
 They may experience mild to moderate anxiety and denial.